openearth/aeolis-python/docs/developer/testing-introduction.rst

     compare_strings("aeolis", "Aeolis")

-What about a third case, when the two strings contain the same letters but one of them is in uppercase and the other is in lowercase?
+What about a third case?
+For example, when the two strings contain the same letters but one of them is in uppercase and the other is in lowercase.
 Should the function return ``True`` or ``False``?
 This is a question that the developer needs to answer based on the user's requirements.
-If the user's requirements state that the function should return ``True`` in this case, then the developer can write a test for this case as well.
-In other words, *it is not possible to write meaningful tests for a software without knowing its expected behaviour.* One way to find out which tests need to be written for a software is to ask: How the software should behave this particular case?
-And the answer lies in understand the user's requirements.
+If the user's requirements state that the function should return ``True`` in that case, then the developer can write a test to check that as well.
+In short, *it is not possible to write meaningful tests for a software without knowing its expected behaviour.* A way to find out which tests need to be written for a software is to ask: **How the software should behave in this particular case?**  The answers to such quesiton lay on understanding the user's requirements.

 .. note::

-   - The example above is a very simple one.
-In real life, the expected behaviour of a software is not always clear.
-In such cases, the developer needs to discuss with the user and other developers to understand the expected behaviour of a software.
+   - The example above is somehow simplistic.
+In a real case, the expected behaviour of a software is not always clear, and the developer needs to discuss with the users and other developers to understand which behaviour is expected.
    - Keep in mind that writing tests for a software is an iterative process.
 As the software evolves, the tests need to be updated to reflect the new behaviour of the software.
-Software tests provide feedback to improve the source code.
-If while writing a test, a case is found that the software does not handle, then the developer may need to update the source code to handle that case.
+Software tests provide feedback to improve the source code; writing tests can reveal cases that the software did not consider before but are imperative to handle.
+As a conseguence, the developer may decide to update the source code to handle such cases.

 How software tests work?
 ------------------------

-To demonstrate how software tests work we use Pytest, the test suite used in AeoLiS.
+To demonstrate how software tests work we will use Pytest, the test suite used in AeoLiS.
 Pytest is a Python package and testing framework that is used to test software.
-It is a third-party package that it is installed when you install aeolis using the development depencies.
+Pytest is installed  if the development dependencies are installed:

 1. Follow the instruction in the :doc:`quick start <quickstart>` to set up a development environment.

-2. Clone the aeolis-python GitHub repository to your machine and execute ``pytest`` from the root of the repsoitory using the terminal.
+2. Clone the *aeolis-python* repository to your machine and execute ``pytest`` from the root of the repsoitory using the terminal.
 This produces following output:

 .. code-block:: console